terra-money/wallet-provider/README.md

 # Important Notice for Columnus-5.

-I added an API called `getChainOptions()` to change the network of Columnbus-4 and Columnbus-5.
+I added an API `getChainOptions()` for upgrade the network Columnbus-4 to Columnbus-5.

 This API automatically processes `defaultNetwork` and `walletConnectChainIds`, which were previously manually entered.

 Please refer to the code below and update it.
-This feature is supported in `2.1.0` and above.
+This feature is supported in `2.1.0` and higher.

 ```diff
 - import { WalletProvider } from '@terra-money/wallet-provider';